Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Adley Rutschman has put up 47 hits with seven doubles, seven home runs and 39 walks.
-He has driven in 25 runs.
+- Adley Rutschman has 48 hits with seven doubles, seven home runs, 40 walks and 25 RBI.

 Rutschman Recent Games